code-Abhishek/behavioral-cloning-neural-net/README.md

 ## Writeup

----

-**Behavioral Cloning Project**

 The steps of this project were the following:
-* Use the simulator to collect data of good driving behavior
+* Use a Udacity provided vehicle simulator to collect data of good driving behavior
-* Build a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from camera images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around the track without leaving the road

 ### Data Collection